 If you can master the interface then Virtual Architect Ultimate can top anything else on the board.

 Focus more on the words “FloorPlan” than “Home & Landscape” in the title.
 It’s able to do layouts like a champion and has an interface that feels natural, the way you can always find things in a well-designed kitchen.

-On the matter of landscaping and design, there’s a few holes.
-Namely, placeable objects and plants are lean, meaning you’ll get the broad strokes, but tweaking the refinements aren’t ideally done here. being able to start fast and get results, or painstaking plot every point is nice for the Sunday user and the purist.
+On the matter of landscaping and design, there are a few holes.
+Namely, placeable objects and plants are lean, meaning you’ll get the broad strokes, but tweaking the refinements isn’t ideally done here. being able to start fast and get results, or painstaking plot every point is nice for the Sunday user and the purist.

 Final Thoughts on the Best Home Design Software

 Do you have a favorite home design program that you use, either as a professional or as a wanna-be designer?